-TRANSLOG Connect Congress is the market leading cross-industrial B2B business summit for transportation, logistics and supply chain management professionals in the Central Eastern European region taking place annually in November, in Budapest, Hungary.
-With its 500+ participants from over 30 countries in the region and beyond, the Congress – to be held for the eighth time on 13-14 November 2018 – is a great platform to benchmark and network with an exclusive group of senior peers.
+TRANSLOG Connect Congress is the market leading cross-industrial B2B business summit and partnering event for transportation, logistics and supply chain management professionals in the Central Eastern European region taking place annually in November, in Budapest, Hungary.
+With its 500+ participants from over 30 countries in the region and beyond, the Congress is a great platform to benchmark and network with an exclusive group of senior peers.
 We are here to help and accelerate the effectiveness of your marketing strategies, maximise ROI and stay ahead of the competition.

 TRANSLOG Connect Congress 2016